 Summit Hotel Properties, Inc. (INN)

+Summit Hotel Properties, Inc. (INN) trades at $4.38 with AI Score 40/100 (Weak).
 Summit Hotel Properties, Inc. is a real estate investment trust (REIT) focused on owning premium-branded hotels within the Upscale segment of the lodging industry.
-As of November 2020, the company's portfolio included 72 hotels with 11,288 guestrooms across 23 states.
+Market cap: $477.08M, Sector: Real estate.

 Investment Thesis